 'This ad pulls at the heartstrings, as much as animated carrots can.
 Like most retailers who have a mascot in their advert, Aldi is no different and is selling a plush version of Kevin and Katie.
 Last year, customers scooped up multiple Kevin's and proceeded to sell them on various auction sites at extortionate prices.
 This year Aldi have restricted purchases to 2 Kevins and 2 Katies per customer with sales supporting the Teenage Cancer Trust.'

 The carrot soft toys went on sale on 19th November online and sold out straight away.
 People already have the toys on eBay selling for around £50.

 Pandora - DO Get What You Wish For

-Somya our Content Intern, reviews Pandora's ad:
+Somya our Copywriter and Editor, reviews Pandora's ad:

 'Pandora – the jewellers you can rely on, to deliver great Christmas adverts.
 Unlike the dreamy Debenhams video, Pandora has gone for a more light-hearted approach, yet, making for a highly effective Christmas advert!
 Starting with a groovy background score, the video immediately establishes a relaxed, cheerful setting, where we see couples asking for their dream Christmas presents, by dropping not-so-subtle hints.

 In addition to giving you numerous clever ideas on how to nudge your partner on getting that perfect present, the advert cleverly makes use of Christmas symbolism, to create a simplistic yet powerful holiday narrative.
 Moreover, the video cleverly ends in exactly 60 seconds, avoiding any dangers of becoming too repetitive.